Revolving Line of Credit vs. Revolving Credit: What’s The Difference?

 Lower interest rates & fees

-When choosing between revolving credit and revolving lines of credit, the most glaring difference for personal borrowers and business owners would have to be the interest rate.
-When businesses borrow money, they know they will have to pay interest, but the difference between a business line of credit and a business credit card can be staggering.
+When choosing between revolving credit and revolving lines of credit, the most glaring difference for personal borrowers and business owners is the interest rate.
+When businesses borrow money, they know they will have to pay interest; however, the difference between a business line of credit and a business credit card can be substantial.

 Although it pays to have both at your disposal, most small business owners would prefer to use a small business line of credit instead of business credit cards when they know they won’t be able to pay the loan amount within the credit card grace period.